cjdbarlow/Part-One/distribution.md

 > Describe factors influencing the distribution of drugs.

-Drug distribution is dependent on:
+Drug distribution is dependent on many factors, all of which can be related to Fick's Law of Diffusion:
 * **Concentration gradient**
 * **Tissue mass**
 * **Molecular Weight**